 Laem Chabang International Country Club

 is without doubt the leading course in the area.
-It actually may be the best or at least in the top 3 in all Thailand. .
+It actually may be the best or at least in the top three in all Thailand.
 A fantastic Jack Nicklaus designed facility with 3 different 9 holes, named Mountain Lake & Valley are all equally challenging.
 Typically Nicklaus, with wide, but well bunkered fairways, there is plenty of water awaiting the errant shot.
 Large sloping greens also demand full concentration while putting to ensure a good score.
-There is also an excellent clubhouse with equally good facilities.
+There is also an excellent clubhouse, recently modernised with equally good facilities.
 If you have the time, order some refreshments and local snacks after your round to take in the sights and enjoy the clubhouse’s excellent restaurant.
 All of the staff are extremely professional including the well trained caddies.
 This makes for a wonderful total golfing experience.

-In the north of Pattaya, close to the Dusit Hotel you will find Wong Amat Beach and Palm Beach.
+In the north of Pattaya, close to the Dusit Thani Hotel you will find Wong Amat Beach and Palm Beach.
 These pleasant beaches include long, straight stretches of sand, as well as rocky coves and coral strands.
 It is possible to rent boats at Wong Amat and Palm Beach, but in general these beaches are more popular with swimmers and deck chair devotees.

 Speed boats, water ski and paragliding equipment is all readily available on the almost 3 kilometres of beach which runs from the Dusit Hotel to South Road.
 You will also find food and cold drink vendors offering their wares on the beach, but do not forget that the restaurants of Central and South Pattaya are very easy to reach from the sand.
 Wandering sales people will also offer you a huge variety of goods, ranging from suitcases to kites, and from wooden elephants to newspapers.
 You tired and weary old body can be revitalized by the skilled hands of massage ladies and men.
 The cost of such services is very reasonable.

 At the end of the Beach Road, which is sometimes called the “Golden Mile” there is a small beach known as Crystal Garden.
 Nowadays much of this beach has been taken over by the boat operators who use it to store and service their vessels.
 If you walk along the beach, heading south, you will eventually arrive at the Royal Cliff Beach Resort Hotel.

+Koh Lan Island.
 45 minutes offshore by tourist boat or 15 minutes by speed boat, is the largest of Pattaya’s archipelago.
 Major attractions include viewing coral reefs from glass bottomed boats, snorkelling, scuba diving, wind-surfing, skiing and parasailing.
 There are a lot of seafood restaurants on the island’s main beaches.
 Deep sea fishing can be arranged to Ko Lan’s neighboring islands such as Ko Khrok and Ko Sak.
 Beyond Ko Lan for another 40 minutes sail is Ko Phai, an island currently under the care of the Royal Navy.
 Visitors are not allowed to stay overnight here, but it has fine deserted beaches that are open during the day.